A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Discussion

-In this work, we presented a new quantum magnetic sensing protocol for a NV center system with only single-shot readout capability.
+Therefore, the proposed two-stage optimization method offers a scalable, efficient, and noise-robust solution for various quantum sensing apparatus.
+To draw a conclusion, this work presented a new quantum magnetic sensing protocol for a NV center system with only single-shot readout capability.
 The protocol introduces a novel progressive optimization strategy that led to a superior performance over the state-of-the-art methods, most notably a 7.5\% accuracy improvement for estimating a wide-range magnetic field within a constrained sensing time budget of less than 22 ms. Furthermore, our analysis showed that the protocol's framework is both scalable to other quantum sensing platforms and robust against various noise sources.
+Future work will explore optimal time allocation strategies, adaptive tuning of \( \Delta \), and applications to other sensor platforms, further enhancing its utility for precision metrology in diverse experimental settings.